AlanSmythDeaf/deafweb/README.md

 - As a site administrator, I should be able to log into the admin page.
 - As a site administrator, I should be able to update the works section.
+- As a site administrator, I should be able to use CRUD on the FAQ section in about page.
 - As a site administrator, I should be able to manage the contact us, so that I can received message.

 ## Wireframes